Festival Groups

 The Perraners

 The Perraners are a long established and eclectic group from Perranporth who sing Cornish songs and songs the Cornish love to sing.
-With a huge repertoire including sea songs, shanties and lullabies in 5 part harmony, they can often be found at The Seiners Arms by the beach in Perranporth on a Tuesday evening, with glass in hand and in full voice!
+With a huge repertoire including sea songs, shanties and lullabies in 5 part harmony, they can often be found at The Seiners Arms by the beach in Perranporth on a Tuesday evening, with glass in hand, in full voice!
+The Perraners were delighted to be invited back to sing again at The Falmouth International Sea Shanty Festival and are excited to be taking part alongside so many other talented singing groups.

 The Rusty Tubs